The Baltimore Student Exchange Program (BSEP)

 Yes, split records are very common.
 The student will enter the year they began their studies as the “start date” to capture all of their academic history.

-Winter and Spring 2026 Registration
+Summer and Fall 2026 Registration

-Winter and Spring 2026 Registration
+Summer and Fall 2026 Registration

 Office of Records and Registration